mainmatter/mainmatter.com/_posts/2021-08-13-managing-modals-in-ember.md

 backdrop also.

-The passed component recieve optional data as `@data` and a `@close` action, which will resolve the modal.
-Anything passed to the action will become the resolved result of the promise, making it easy to communicate data in the preferred Data-Down-Actions-Up pattern of Ember.js.
+The passed component recieve optional data as `@data` and a `@close` action, which will close the modal and resolve the promise.
+Anything passed to the action will become the value the promise resolves with, making it easy to communicate data in the preferred Data-Down-Actions-Up pattern of Ember.js.

 ### CSS based animations

-For the first official release, [Nick](https://github.com/nickschot) and [myself](https://github.com/pichfl) added native CSS animations using `CSS @keyframes`, which allow for full control over how dialogs and the dimming backdrop appear and disappear on the screen without hogging render performance.
+For the first stable release, [Nick](https://github.com/nickschot) and [myself](https://github.com/pichfl) added native CSS animations using `CSS @keyframes`, which allow for full control over how dialogs and the dimming backdrop appear and disappear on the screen without hogging render performance.